 As an undergraduate student, you will have access to a high calibre of research facilities and infrastructure throughout your degree programme, and particularly during your final-year research project.

-All our students are supported by nearly 70 members of academic staff, with interests and expertise that cover the full spectrum of chemistry, from fundamental theory to applications.
+All our students are supported by more than 50 members of academic staff, with interests and expertise that cover the full spectrum of chemistry, from fundamental theory to applications.

 The result is a vibrant and dynamic department and an exciting and enjoyable place to study and work.